 InventoryLab is an all-in-one platform for managing all aspects of your Amazon business.
 With Stratify, you can research products, list and manage inventory, create shipments, analyze and track accounting, track sales & use taxes, and review any report related to your account.

-It is incredibly clean and easy to use, and the support team is top notch.
+It is incredibly clean and easy to use, and the support team is top-notch.
 They have a free 30-day trial of InventoryLab, or to learn more about it.
-InventoryLab also has an app called Scoutify which allows product research and sourcing features on your mobile device.
+InventoryLab also has an app called Scoutify, which allows product research and sourcing features on your mobile device.

-Inventory Lab offers a one-stop shop for managing inventory and accounting processes for your Amazon business by automatically pulling your seller data to their web application-No manual entry required.
-The tool allows sellers to understand real time profitability and in-stock inventory value.
+Inventory Lab offers a one-stop-shop for managing inventory and accounting processes for your Amazon business by automatically pulling your seller data to their web application-No manual entry required.
+The tool allows sellers to understand real-time profitability and in-stock inventory value.
 You can even print labels directly from the app.

 The robust accounting features help you track all of your business expenses from top to bottom.
-Everything from fulfillment costs to subscriptions.
-Co-founder and CEO Ryan Stephens created Inventory Lab as a means to solve his own pain points as an Amazon seller.
+Everything from fulfilment costs to subscriptions.
+Co-founder and CEO Ryan Stephens created Inventory Lab as a means to solve his pain points as an Amazon seller.
 Once he saw the benefit of the tool, he decided to share it with the public.

 In terms of pricing, we’re impressed by the quality of Inventory Lab’s service for the money.
-What’s also been working well for Inventory Lab is that they’ve clearly been paying attention to their end-users.
+What’s also been working well for Inventory Lab is that they’ve been paying attention to their end-users.
 The features of adding in Shipping Rate to the ROI calculator and expiration dates are recent updates based on customer feedback and rising trends.
 This is a good sign, since selling on Amazon is a fast-paced business, and we need our tools to keep up with us.
 Could Inventory Lab help you?
 Try a 30-day trial and see how much extra time you have for your core business.